/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 • ABROADER will endeavor to secure the most suitable internship opportunity available for the intern based on their skills and internship requirements, once an internship has been secured through a formal Internship Offer Letter, it is expected that the intern will accept the opportunity.

 • Should the intern decline max 2 opportunities without reasonable cause, ABROADER may terminate the Conditional Internship Offer by giving notice to the intern.
-ABROADER will retain the non-refundable program deposit of US$500 as a cancellation fee.
+ABROADER will retain the non-refundable program deposit of 500 USD as a cancellation fee.

 1.1.
 In the event of a cancellation initiated by The Intern